kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/variables-and-datatypes.md

 ### Strings

 Strings are used to represent text.
-They are wrapped in single or double quotes like in Python.
+They are wrapped in single or double quotes.
 They can also be enclosed in backticks.
-Ensure you are consistent with your eneclosing characters, the quotes at the start and end of the string must match.
+Ensure you are consistent with your enclosing characters, the quotes at the start and end of the string must match.

 You can also escape special characters in strings by  using a backslash `\`, this is usually helpful when you need to use special characters in your strings.
 For example, let’s assume your string has a quote symbol in it.
 A sample string is: `"I am learning", says Ade"`